 MORT CORY: Yes it is, Jess.

-(MORT CORY laughs as he and Jess walk towards MORT COREY, SR.)
+(MORT CORY laughs as he and JESS HARPER walk towards MORT COREY, SR.)

 Sources: Laramie episodes (written, spoken and credits), Internet Movie Database (IMDb) and individual observation

 Note: Give credit where credit is due.
 Suggestions for corrections, additions and deletions are welcome through the Dispatch Rider.
 Please provide information and grounds on which the claim is based.